TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/python/index.md

 ---
+authors:
+- MandyMericle
+featured-image: even-odd-in-every-language.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- python
+- even-odd
 title: Even Odd in Python
-layout: default
-last-modified: 2020-05-02
-featured-image: even-odd-in-every-language.jpg
-tags: [python, even-odd]
-authors: [ MandyMericle ]

 ---

 Welcome to the [Even Odd](https://sampleprograms.io/projects/even-odd) in [Python](https://sampleprograms.io/languages/python) page!
 Here, you'll find the source code for this program as well as a description of how the program works.